 - Retrieve information from a variety of sources and evaluate this information for validity and cite research sources correctly.

 - Identify and classify fungal phyla and classes and fungus-like protists according to their morphological and pharmacological characteristics.

 - Compare and contrast basic fungal life cycles.

 - Explain the evolutionary role of selection related to the use of fungicides.

 - Describe the interdependence of mycorrhizae and plant growth.

-- Describe knowledge of pathogenic and toxic fungi and their effect on other life forms.
+- Describe pathogenic and toxic fungi and their effect on other life forms.

-- Demonstrate knowledge of the diversity of foods and medicines used by humans.
+- Describe the diversity of fungal foods and medicines used by humans.